abdelino17/devopsnano-microservices/README.md

 ### Project Tasks

-My project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
+My project goal was to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
 In this project I had to:
 * Test the project code using linting
 * Complete a Dockerfile to containerize this application
 * Deploy the containerized application using Docker and make a prediction